kstenerud/go-concise-encoding/ARCHITECTURE.md

 ### Rules

-The [rules](rules/rules.go) class is structured as a data event receiver, and is designed to sit in between a codec and an iterator or builder to make sure the events contain valid data and happen in a valid order.
+[`RulesEventReceiver`](rules/rules_event_rcv.go) sits in between a codec and an iterator or builder to make sure the events contain valid data and happen in a valid order.